China January-February exports tumble, imports slow as coronavirus batters trade and business

 China’s commerce ministry said on Thursday that more than 70% of foreign trade companies in the coastal provinces have resumed work.

 But financial magazine Caixin reported this week that some companies were keeping machines running and lights open throughout the day even though they have no goods to produce, in a bid to allow managers and local officials to inflate the official work resumption rate.

-Moreover, even once China’s exporters are back at full speed, they may face a far tougher environment than just a few months ago.
+Reuters wasn’t able to verify this report.

 Reporting by Gabriel Crossley and Lusha Zhang; Editing by Shri Navaratnam